 In these challenging situations, the international community is heavily focused on the humanitarian crisis with little attention given to HIV and the sexual and reproductive health challenges.
 Ignoring these issues can have a detrimental impact on the health of people living with HIV and can contribute to worsen the HIV situation among internally displaced people and other crisis affected populations.

-The new partnership between the Alliance and IFRC will leverage their extensive experience and service delivery platforms in humanitarian responses.
-Together, the organisations will develop sustainable community models for delivering access to HIV testing and treatment and to improve health outcomes in fragile states.
+The partnership between the Alliance and IFRC will leverage our extensive experience and service delivery platforms in humanitarian responses.
+Together, we will develop sustainable community models for delivering access to HIV testing and treatment and to improve health outcomes in fragile states.

 This model will require a long-term investment into building strong and well-functioning local civil society organisations, including Alliance Linking Organisations, National Red Cross and Red Crescent Societies.